 Other approaches require extensive developer annotations to avoid unchecked access to data structures [4, 24] or additional code to create serialization sets [1].
-DOJ requires minimal annotations, which will likely improve developer productivity.
+DOJ requires minimal annotations, which are easy to reason about and give DOJ a low barrier to entry.